 One of the tastiest and easiest herbs to grow is Ocimum basilicum, or sweet basil.
 Basil plant seeds are a member of the Lamiaceae (mint) family.
 It is mostly grown for its leaves, which are used dried or fresh in many different Asian or Western dishes.
 Basil plant seeds are also used in some Thai foods.

 How to Plant Basil Seeds

 It is easy to learn how to plant basil seeds.
 Basil should be grown in a place that gets sunshine at least six to eight hours per day.
 The soil should be well-drained with a pH of 6-7.5.
 You might wonder, “When do I plant basil seeds?”
 Basically, the best time to plant basil seeds is when all danger of frost has passed in the spring.
 Every area has a different climate, so when to plant basil seeds can differ from state to state.

 The growing basil seeds should germinate within a week.
-The seedling can be recognized by D-shaped seed leaves that will have the flat sides facing toward each other.
-Once you see a few more pairs of leaves, you should thin the basil plants to be about 6 to 12 inches apart.
+The seedling can be recognized by D-shaped seed leaves that will have the flat sides facing towards each other.
+Once you see a few more pairs of leaves, you should thin the basil plants to be about 6 to 12 inches (15-31 cm.) apart.

 Growing Basil Seeds Inside

-If you have wondered how to be successful planting basil seeds inside, it can be done about six to eight weeks before you would normally plant them outside so you can get a good head start on the basil plant growing season.
-You might want to do this if you are growing basil seeds like “Purple Ruffles,” which is a slow-growing variety.
+If you have wondered how to be successful at planting basil seeds inside, it can be done about six to eight weeks before you would normally plant them outside, so you can get a good head start on the basil plant growing season.
+You might want to do this if you are growing basil seeds like “Purple Ruffles,” which is a slow growing variety.